EEGMatch: Learning with Incomplete Labels for Semi-Supervised EEG-based Cross-Subject Emotion Recognition: Methodology

 \subsubsection{Semi-supervised prototype-wise pairwise learning}

 The first step is conducted in a prototype-wise manner.
-The superior of prototypical representation in feature learning has been evidenced in various research fields\cite{wang2019panet,gu2020self,Prototype2017,Pinheiro2018}.
+The superiority of prototypical representation in feature learning has been evidenced in various research fields\cite{wang2019panet,gu2020self,Prototype2017,Pinheiro2018}.
+Specifically, a prototypical representation is an embedding that encodes the most representative information for a given class or relation, serving as the centroid of the features associated with the class\cite{ding2021prototypical,zhou2023pr}.
 The existing prototypical learning method is conducted in a supervised manner, which incorporates the label information for prototypical representation estimation.
 For example, for total $c$ emotion classes, the supervised prototypical representation $P$ is computed as